Attend our next in-person information session on Monday, Feb 13 at 5:00 pm!

 - GRE Scores.
 Request that ETS send your general GRE test scores to the University of Washington, institution code 4854.
 Scores will be delivered electronically to your online application.
 Scores older than five years will be accepted; however, it is often difficult to obtain older official scores from the ETS.
 In these cases, other printed evidence of your GRE scores will be accepted and should be scanned and sent to Dave Rispoli, PMP Advisor, at firstname.lastname@example.org.

 - TOEFL Scores.
-These scores are required for all international applicants.
+These scores are required for international applicants.
+Appliccants who have completed a previous degree in whcih all courses were instructed in English are exempted.
 Please request that ETS send scores to the University of Washington, institution code 4854.
 Scores must be no more than 2 years old and must be valid on the date the application is submitted.
 Click here for specific information about Graduate School language requirements, acceptable scores, and exceptions.

 - Transcripts.
 Transcripts are needed from all colleges and universities you have attended.
 Hardcopy transcripts are not needed by the application deadline; instead, unofficial transcripts should be uploaded into the online application when prompted.
 You will be asked to submit an official hardcopy transcript to the Office of Graduate Admissions only if you are offered admission.
 Therefore, do not send hardcopy transcript materials until you are asked to do so.
 Note that accepted applicants with degrees from foreign universities may be allowed to deliver an unofficial transcript in person to the Office of Graduate Admissions, from which a notarized copy will be made.